Nrapendra786/intelligent-customer-support/README.md

 Work is in Progress
 "# intelligent-customer-support"
-## To create a tool similar to ChainDesk.ai, which integrates a knowledge base with AI to provide real-time answers, you'd need to combine several components for data retrieval, document processing, and language understanding.
+## To create a tool similar to ChatAgent Generator, which integrates a knowledge base with AI to provide real-time answers, you'd need to combine several components for data retrieval, document processing, and language understanding.
 Here’s a high-level breakdown of the approach:

 ### Architecture & Core Components Frontend Interface:
    Create an intuitive interface (likely using React, Next.js, or Angular) where users can ask questions, view responses, and interact with documents or data.
 Backend Services: Use a backend (such as Java Spring Boot